The Circumstances & Situations of Life

 D. God built some of them into His creation (look at how severe weather can affect our lives).

 Depending upon our reaction to the circumstances and situations in our lives, we either become bitter toward life or we are drawn into a closer reliance on Christ who is within us.
-The circumstances and situations of life seem to be designed to draw to the surface those things that are not of God so that they can be dealt with and cleansed from our character.
+The circumstances and situations of life seem to be designed to draw to the surface those things that they can be dealt with and cleansed from our character.
+In a way it is sort of like “mind renewal.”

 We can see from the content of 2 Corinthians 4:17 that Paul had a special understanding about afflictions.